Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 ### What You Learned

-- How to access current Session object in SiS
+- How to access current Session object in Streamlit
 - How to load data from Snowflake Marketplace
 - How to create Snowpark DataFrames and perform transformations
-- How to create and display interactive charts in SiS
+- How to create and display interactive charts in Streamlit

 ### Related Resources